 Note by the way that you can run into problems with the way Maple tries to be "helpful" by using what it knows.
 If you tell Maple it will eagerly simplify this to an expression involving the gamma function.
-If you then ask it to evaluate this expression for a particular value of n, say by typing subs(n = 2, a);, you'll still get an expression involving the gamma function.
-At this point you could gruffly tell it simplify(%);
+If you then ask it to evaluate this expression for a particular value of n, say by typing $\mathtt{subs}(\mathtt{n}=2,\mathtt{a});$ , you'll still get an expression involving the gamma function.
+At this point you could gruffly tell it with very old versions of Maple), meaning "simplify the expression you just gave me", and it will indeed give you the answer -2.
+But suppose you now type